-Sufficient Methanol will be brought onto the Jack-up Rig to mitigate the potential for hydrates formation.
-Glycol will also be available to mix 50/50 with water for pressure testing.
+Sufficient methanol will be brought onto the jack-up rig to mitigate the potential for hydrates formation.

-In general, drill string testing entails taking measurements while flowing hydrocarbons to the surface and flaring and is a primary source of critical data for the reservoir model and the principal means by how reservoir engineers adjust reservoir model parameters, understand the reservoir and employ the knowledge gained to optimise completion and development strategies.
+In general, drill string testing entails taking measurements while flowing hydrocarbons to the surface and flaring and is a primary source of critical data for the reservoir model and the principal means by how reservoir engineers adjust reservoir model parameters, understand the reservoir and employ the knowledge gained to optimize future completion and development strategies.